avulaankith/avulaankith/README.md

 ## Experience 👨‍💼

+- **Research Assistant at [University of Texas Arlington](https://www.uta.edu/)** (May 2023 - Present): Worked on Scala Spark comparison study for different spark implementations and NVIDIA RAPIDS implementation in Apache Spark in Scala.
 - **Graduate Teaching Assistant at [University of Texas Arlington](https://www.uta.edu/)** (Aug 2023 - May 2024): Assisted in teaching and grading for courses in Design and Analysis of Algorithms and Cloud Computing and Big Data.
 - **Research Intern at [Samsung India](https://www.samsung.com/in/)** (May 2021 - Nov 2021): Developed an Audio Source separation model using TensorFlow, UNets, and Librosa